Philosophy of Co-Curricular Activities

 Mr. Mark Kjenstad is from South Dakota and graduated from Martin Luther College in New Ulm, MN He also holds a Master’s Degree in Theology from Wisconsin Lutheran Seminary.

 Mr. KJ teaches 9th Grade Old Testament and 10th Grade New Testament.
-He also serves as the Athletic Director at ILS and coaches varsity boys’ basketball and baseball.
+He also serves as the Athletic Director at ILS and coaches varsity boys’ baseball.
 He has been at Illinois Lutheran since 1999.

 When asked what he enjoys most about teaching, he said, “Sharing and discussing God’s Word, teaching my students lessons about life, and helping students enjoy Illinois Lutheran. ”